robofox96/simpe-fsm/README.md

 mvn clean install
 ```

-Then, include the generated JAR file in your project manually.
+Then, manually include the generated JAR file in your project.

 ## Contributing
 We welcome contributions!
-Feel free to submit pull requests, open issues, or suggest improvements.
+Please feel free to submit pull requests, open issues, or suggest any improvements.

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

 ## Contact
-For questions or suggestions, reach out via GitHub Issues or email `your.email@example.com`.
+For questions or suggestions, reach out via GitHub Issues or email `a19101996@gmail.com`.

 ---